District Aims to Reduce Risk of Wildfires by Scheduling Prescribed Fires for Marion County

 Governing Board to Meet in Brooksville

-The Southwest Florida Water Management District's Governing Board will hold its monthly meeting Tuesday, June 22, at 9 a.m. at District Headquarters, located at 2379 Broad Street in Brooksville.
+The Southwest Florida Water Management District's Governing Board will hold its monthly meeting Tuesday, Dec.
+14, at 9 a.m. at District Headquarters, located at 2379 Broad Street in Brooksville.
 The meeting is open to the public.
-Based on new guidance from the Centers for Disease Control (CDC) regarding fully vaccinated people, wearing masks and social distancing will be optional at the meeting.
+Based on guidance from the Centers for Disease Control and Prevention (CDC) regarding fully vaccinated people, wearing masks and social distancing will be optional at the meeting.

 To view the Governing Board meeting online, click on the live video stream link.
 The video stream link becomes active and the live video feed begins approximately 15 minutes before the scheduled meeting time.